-B. CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS AND PERSONAL TRADING; REVIEW OF ACCOUNTS; CLIENT REFERRALS AND OTHER COMPENSATION, AND FINANCIAL INFORMATION.
+- B. CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS AND PERSONAL TRADING; REVIEW OF ACCOUNTS; CLIENT REFERRALS AND OTHER COMPENSATION, AND FINANCIAL INFORMATION. - Code of Ethics, Participation or Interest in Client Transactions and Personal Trading

 The Registrant has adopted a Code of Ethics pursuant to Rule 204A-1 under the Advisers Act that applies to all supervised persons of the Registrant, including IARs.
 Among other things, Registrant's Code of Ethics serves to establish, maintain and enforce (i) a standard of business conduct for all of Registrant's supervised persons that is based upon fundamental principles of openness, integrity, honesty and trust; (ii) compliance by Registrant's supervised persons with Federal securities laws; and (iii) an investment policy relative to personal securities transactions of Registrant's access persons.
 A copy of the Code of Ethics, which is part of Registrant's Compliance Manual, is available upon request.